earthlab/earthlab.github.io/_posts/courses/earth-analytics/01_document-your-science/use-data-for-science/2016-12-06-floods-03-precip-discharge-data.md

 ## <i class="fa fa-pencil-square-o" aria-hidden="true"></i> Activity: Precip Data

-### What do the data tell you about precipitation?
+### What do the data tell you about precipitation patterns?

 As a group, discuss the following questions.
-Record your answers following the directions of your instructor (Google Doc, Word document, Etherpad, etc.).
+Record your answers in the Google doc that your instructor shared with you for today's class.
+As you explore the data, keep in mind that the the flood event occured September 2013.

-* What interesting things do you observe in the data?
-Are there any data points that seem different from the rest?
+* What patterns do you observe in the data?
+Note any data points that appear to be visibly different from the other data points in the plots?
+  * Do you think the differences that you note are statistically significant?
+Do you have enough information to determine this?
   * For each difference: What you think caused that difference?
   * For each difference: How can you quantitatively record the differences?
-* What do you think caused or drove the point(s) that your observed in the above question?
-* Was the cause - caused by something else?
-I.E. did something else DRIVE the cause?
-* Create a diagram that illustrates the causes and effects (or drivers and impacts) of the flood.
-Is it a linear diagram?
-Is it quantifiable?
+* What other factors may have contributed to the patterns that you observe in precipitation?
+What other data would you like to see to better "tell the story" of what took place during the flood?
 </div>